jtrefke/shell_require/README.md

 ## Advanced resolver configuration

-In addition to the aformentioned default resolvers' schemes, the same or other resolvers can be configured using the `ShellModule_RESOLVERS` variable to accept specific schemes, prefixes or resolve only specific paths.
+In addition to the aforementioned default resolvers' schemes, the same or other resolvers can be configured using the `ShellModule_RESOLVERS` variable to accept specific schemes, prefixes or resolve only specific paths.